 The interior review revealed fire damage on the first floor living room and kitchen area, located directly above the breaker panel in the basement.

 The breaker panel area was inspected and determined to be the area of the origin of the fire due to the amount of damage and burn patterns.

 The main breaker failed due to water infiltration and corrosion.
 The combination caused the breakers to overheat and ignite.
-Fire spread though the plastic breakers and wiring insulation and outside the panel to the wood framing and floor joists above.
+The fire spread through the plastic breakers and wiring insulation and outside the panel to the wood framing and floor joists above.

 Further inspection of the exterior showed that the electric service meter was located directly below a gutter that was clogged with leaves and debris.
 During the rainstorm, water that couldn’t flow through the gutter spilled over and directly onto the top of the meter.
 The water was able to follow the electrical service line from the meter through the wall and then into the breaker panel causing the electrical malfunction.